tomtomwombat/fastbloom/README.md

 ### Implementation

 `fastbloom` is **several times faster** than existing bloom filters and scales very well with number of hashes per item.
-In all cases, `fastbloom` maintains competitive false positive rates. `fastbloom` is blazingly fast because it uses L1 cache friendly blocks and efficiently derives many index bits from only one hash per value.
+In all cases, `fastbloom` maintains competitive false positive rates. `fastbloom` is blazingly fast because it uses L1 cache friendly blocks and efficiently derives many index bits from **only one hash per value**.

+`fastbloom`'s default hasher is SipHash-1-3 using randomized keys, but can be seeded or configured to use any hasher.

 ### Runtime Performance